Homemade Sweetened Condensed Milk (Easy 2‑Ingredient Recipe)

-Homemade sweetened condensed milk is a game-changer for so many recipes!
+I love adding it to Mango Sago, No-Churn Mango Ice Cream.
 Use it to make No-churn Mango Ice Cream, Malaysian Honeycomb Cake, Mango Sago Dessert, or even Chocolate Pudding.
-Drizzle it over Dorayaki pancakes, Pumpkin Mantou, stir it into tea, or use it as a cake filling—it adds a rich, fresh touch to every treat.
-Get ready to level up your desserts!
+Drizzle it over Dorayaki pancakes, Pumpkin Mantou, stir it into tea, or use it as a cake filling.
+Once you taste homemade condensed milk, you’ll find endless ways to use it.

 Why You Will Love This Recipe